Singaporeans: Culture

-Singaporean culture is a mix of East, South and South East Asian, Middle Eastern, African, and European cultures, with influences from the Malay, Indian, Chinese, Eurasian, and European cultures.
+Singaporean culture is a mix of Asian and European cultures, the latter particularly from the British, with Asian influences from the Malay, Indian, Chinese and Eurasian cultures.
 This is reflected in the architectural styles of buildings in several distinct ethnic neighbourhoods, such as Little India, Chinatown and Kampong Glam.
-Singlish is a local creole language that is primarily and understandably English with a local accent and smattering of words from Malay, Hokkien, Teochew, Cantonese and Tamil used by Singaporeans in an informal setting.
+Singlish is a local contact language that is primarily and understandably English with a local accent and smattering of words from Malay, Hokkien, Teochew, Cantonese and Tamil used by Singaporeans in an informal setting.
 Due to Singapore's diverse ethnic makeup, the Singapore Constitution prohibits discrimination based on ethnicity, race, religion, denomination, descent, and place of birth.
 The state thus promotes the cultural diversity of multiculturalism and multiracialism, instead of a single cultural assimilation.

 About 70% of Singaporeans also identify with other ethnic cultures in Singapore, notably the Chinese, Malay and Indian cultures.
 Major festivals including Chinese New Year, Hari Raya Puasa, Deepavali, Vesak Day, Christmas, Good Friday, Easter, and New Year's Day which are celebrated by the different major racial and religious groups are designated as public holidays.

 Former Prime Ministers of Singapore, Lee Kuan Yew and Goh Chok Tong, have stated that Singapore does not fit the traditional description of a nation, calling it a society-in-transition, pointing out the fact that Singaporeans do not all speak the same language, share the same religion, nor have the same customs.
 Each Singaporean's behaviours and attitudes are influenced by, among other things, his or her home language and his religion.
 Singaporeans who speak English as their native language tend to lean toward Western culture and Christian culture, while those who speak Chinese as their native language tend to lean toward Chinese culture and Confucianism.
 Malay-speaking Singaporeans tend to lean toward Malay culture, which itself is closely linked to Islamic culture.